magento/devdocs/guides/v2.0/howdoi/checkout/checkout_carrier.md

 );
 {%endhighlight%}

-You can use this sample for your validator, you only need to specify your `.js` file with validation rules instead of `./shipping-rates-validation-rules` in the list of used modules.
+You can use this sample for your validator, but you need to specify your validation rules script instead of `./shipping-rates-validation-rules` in the list of used modules.

 ## Register validator and rules in the validators pool {#register}

-Your custom validator must be added to the pool of "additional validators".
-To do this, in the `<your_module_dir>/view/frontend/web/js` directory create a new `<your-validation>.js` file with the following content:
+Your custom validator must be added to the pool of validators.
+To do this, in the `<your_module_dir>/view/frontend/web/js/view` directory create a new `<your-validation>.js` file with the following content:

 {%highlight js%}